A Trusted Friend in a Complicated World

 Through the Woods by Emily Carroll

 If you’re looking for a Halloween read, this spooky anthology published in 2014 is perfect.
-Emily Carroll released four new stories in this series, along with her immensely popular “His Face All Red.”
+Emily Carroll gives readers five glorious stories in this series, including her immensely popular webcomic “His Face All Red.”
 They range in length but never in horror.
 Whether you fear strangers or worry something strange lies in those close to you, you’ll be holding your pillow close to your chest at night.
-To put it simply: Don’t read this before bed.
-If you’re a series lover, here are some more of the best book series for teens for you to check out.
+You might not want to read this one before bed.

 Shop Now